Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ### Exercise 10.11.

 The current implementation of the sign-in form doesn't do much with the submitted user's credentials.
 Let's do something about that in this exercise.
-First, read the _rate-repository-api_ server's [authorization documentation](https://github.com/fullstack-hy2020/rate-repository-api#-authorization) and test the provided queries in the GraphQL Playground.
+First, read the rate-repository-api server's [authorization documentation](https://github.com/fullstack-hy2020/rate-repository-api#-authorization) and test the provided queries in the GraphQL Playground.
 If the database doesn't have any users, you can populate the database with some seed data.
 Instructions for this can be found in the [getting started](https://github.com/fullstack-hy2020/rate-repository-api#-getting-started) section of the README.

 Once you know how the authorization queries are supposed to work, create a file _useSignIn.js_ file in the _hooks_ directory.
-In that file implement a `useSignIn` hook that sends the _authorize_ mutation using the [useMutation](https://www.apollographql.com/docs/react/api/react-hooks/#usemutation) hook.
+In that file implement a `useSignIn` hook that sends the `authorize` mutation using the [useMutation](https://www.apollographql.com/docs/react/api/react-hooks/#usemutation) hook.
+Note that the `authorize` mutation has a _single_ argument called `credentials`, which is of type `AuthorizeInput`.
+This [input type](https://graphql.org/graphql-js/mutations-and-input-types) contains `username` and `password` fields.

 The return value of the hook should be a tuple `[signIn, result]` where `result` is the mutations result as it is returned by the `useMutation` hook and `signIn` a function that runs the mutation with a `{ username, password }` object argument.
 Hint: don't pass the mutation function to the return value directly.
 Instead, return a function that calls the mutation function like this:

 ```javascript
 const useSignIn = () => {